adslbarxatov/MakeDecision/README.md

 > the solution to our common ecosystem for all other projects.
 >
 > During the development, only lecture material was used, the understanding of which is more
-> than enough to create this (and similar) illustrative applications
+> than enough to create this (and similar) illustrative apps.

+The description of the solution method can be found on [this page](https://adslbarxatov.github.io/MakeDecision)

 &nbsp;